Explore Flamborough & the Yorkshire Coast

 South Landing (0.9 miles away) - ideal for exploring rockpools or simply watching the tide roll in.

-Thornwick Bay (1.3 miles away) - a scenic cove but access is via a steep path, so sturdy shoes are recommended.
+Thornwick Bay (1.3 miles away) - a scenic cove but access is via a steep path.

 Bridligton Bay (3 miles away) - stretching from Sewerby to Fraisthorpe, perfect for building sandcastles!